magento1211/magento2-extension-sms/README.md

   - `Dotdigitalgroup_Email` 4.14.0+

 ## Activation
-- This module is included in all our metapackages.
+- This module is included in our core extension.
 Please refer to [these instructions](https://github.com/dotmailer/dotmailer-magento2-extension#installation) to install via the Magento Marketplace.
 - Ensure you have set valid API credentials in **Configuration > Dotdigital > Account Settings**
 - Head to **Configuration > Dotdigital > Transactional SMS** for configuration.